imitablerabbit/tab-manager/README.md

 </ul>
 <strong>Installation:</strong>
 <br>
 In order to install the extension, download the files and extract them.
 Next open up google chrome, click on the menu icon and then navigate to extensions (Alternatively type chropme://extensions in the url bar).
 Select the developer mode checkbox, this will bring up some more options.
-Click on "Load unpacked extension..." and navigate to the directory containing the extension files (Tab Creator).
+Click on "Load unpacked extension..." and navigate to the directory containing the extension files (src).
 This should then install the extension onto chrome.
 </p1>